Shelburne Falls Trolley Museum

 Image Wannamaker, Kempton, and Southern Railroad.
 Lifting Mack body off the Taylor trucks onto a pair of Standard trucks.
 Please read the 1997 Holiday Message for more information.
 (Photo taken September 1997)

-Image Number 10 is poking her nose out of the new barn.
+Image No. 10 is poking her nose out of the new barn.
 Note the extra flags.
 (Photo taken November 1996)

-Image View of side bracing with siding removed on Number 10 (Photo taken May 1997)
+Image View of side bracing with siding removed on No. 10 (Photo taken May 1997)

 Image View of trolley barn work shop.
 (Photo taken April 1997)

-Image Inside passenger compartment of Number 10 (Photo taken January 1997)
+Image Inside passenger compartment of No. 10 (Photo taken January 1997)

-Image Number 10 someone stole the north vestibule!
+Image No. 10 someone stole the north vestibule!

 Image We Finally know what the original color was!
 "Kodak Yellow" as seen on freight compartment post.
 (Photo taken April 1997)

-Image Return of the Native Parade held October 19th, 1996 shows car Number 10 moving through town in grand fashion.
+Image Return of the Native Parade held October 19th, 1996 shows car No. 10 moving through town in grand fashion.

-Image Car Number 10 about to cross the same bridge she came into town on originally 100 years ago.
+Image Car No. 10 about to cross the same bridge she came into town on originally 100 years ago.

-Image Car Number 10 inside the nearly completed barn in November 1996.
+Image Car No. 10 inside the nearly completed barn in November 1996.

-Image The unholy trinity of Kinsley Goodrich, trolley car repair master guru, Tony Jewell, seriously deranged museum founder, Dave Bartlett, SFTM rail fan and raconteur of risque parables, inspect number 10 for possibities of restoration.
+Image The unholy trinity of Kinsley Goodrich, trolley car repair master guru, Tony Jewell, seriously deranged museum founder, Dave Bartlett, SFTM rail fan and raconteur of risque parables, inspect No. 10 for possibilities of restoration.
 Photo by Alfred Barten, on March 1991

 Image Alienation Nation.
-SFTM owned former B&M boxcar used for storage of car restoration materials and track tools.
+SFTM owned former Boston and Maine boxcar used for storage of car restoration materials and track tools.
 Located in Buckland/Shelburne Falls rail yard.
 "Alienation Nation" was a joint effort of SFTM and The Art Bank to utilize local youth in a box car art project.
-As you can see our local youths have many fine ideas about life in outer space and believe that number 10 has a place in the glaxy as well.
+As you can see our local youths have many fine ideas about life in outer space and believe that No. 10 has a place in the galaxy as well.
 The other side has yellow background and depicts dinosaurs times.
-Picture taken in October 1995 by yours trolley.
-(Tony Jewell)
+Picture taken in October 1995 by Tony Jewell.
+In 2013 the box car was repainted by Caleb Nelon to a multi-colored dot scheme.
+We hope to have the funds to prepare it and paint it for its proper B&M colors some day.

 Image Buckland/Shelburne Falls rail yard from the SFTM eagle eye.
 Shot in June of 1996.
-The large building on the upper left is the 100 plus year old Boston and Maine Shelburne Falls freight house.
+The large building on the upper left is the nearly 150 year old Boston and Maine Shelburne Falls freight house.
 "Alienation Nation" boxcar is on the bottom to the left of the freight house.
-The rail yard, which is currently leased by the SFTM from Norm Sessions, present owner of the company that bought and scrapped the trolley line back in 1927, is the home for our museum.
-Our restoration barn for number 10 was constructed on the side of the building on the upper right.
+The rail yard, which bought from Norm Sessions in 2004, is the home for our museum.
+Our restoration barn for No. 10 was constructed on the side of the building on the upper right.
 Construction started 9/9/96.

 Return to Photo Gallery Index Page